SergeyDz/SD.Framework/Source/readme.txt

 This is Framework solution for manage common core functionality.
+Edited to test CI.